M-Arimase/Yikai-Zhao-Homepage/content/publication/StairSketch/index.md

 ---
-title: "The Stair Sketch: Bringing more Clarity to Memorize Recent Events."
+title: "The Stair Sketch: Bringing more Clarity to Memorize Recent Events"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here